Home Nations United States Maryland Polity Style: 1634-1776

 25 Mar/4 Apr 1634 - 8 Nov 1776 Province of Maryland

-27 Dec 1715/7 Jan 1716 a public proclamation of the restoration of the Proprietor of Maryland to the government of the province is advised by the Council at its meeting held in Annapolis on 27 Dec 1715/7 Jan 1716 (Archives of Maryland, 25:322-326) [1]
+27 Dec 1715/7 Jan 1716 a public proclamation of the restoration of the Proprietary of Maryland to the government of the province is advised by the Council at its meeting held in Annapolis on 27 Dec 1715/7 Jan 1716 (Archives of Maryland, 25:322-326) [1]

 4 Jul 1776 the British colonies represented in the Continental Congress are proclaimed free and independent states in accordance with a declaration approved at the session of the Congress held on 4 Jul 1776 in Philadelphia, Pennsylvania (Continental Congress Journals, 5:510-515)

-1. As the holder of a royal commission, Governor Hart hesitated to read and publish his commission from the Proprietor until he received instructions from the Crown.
-Upon receiving a letter from the Guardian to the Proprietor, informing him that his reappointment under the proprietary commission had been approved by the King, the Governor sought the advice of the Council, which opined that the Governor should surrender the government to the Proprietor and accept his commission.
+1. As the holder of a royal commission, Governor Hart hesitated to read and publish his commission from the Proprietary until he received instructions from the Crown.
+Upon receiving a letter from the Guardian to the Proprietary, informing him that his reappointment under the proprietary commission had been approved by the King, the Governor sought the advice of the Council, which opined that the Governor should surrender the government to the Proprietary and accept his commission.
 It further advised that a public proclamation be held on 28 Dec 1715/8 Jan 1716; it was likely carried out, though no documentary record confirms this.